d-ash/BigBenBox/README.md

 ## Implementation

-During a synchronization process only a difference between file versions is transfered over the network.
+During synchronization only difference between file versions is transfered over the network.
 Files are hashed into parts, which are stored on the server in trees, just like in a Git repository.
 Thus, it's possible to see the whole history of a node, and rollback any changes.